 I made this easy semiya biryani months ago for a quick lunch.
 This goes good in the lunch box, keeps fresh and flavorful for long hours due to the addition of spices.
 If making for the kids, minus the chili powder and use less spicy chilli.

-step by step photos on how to make semiya biryani recipe
+How to make semiya biryani

 1. Dry roast semiya until lightly golden.
 Do not brown them.
 Set them aside in a plate.
 Chop the veggies to small bites otherwise they may not cook well.
 Set them aside.